 Contrary to SEM, search engine optimization, or SEO, uses the unpaid or natural process of promoting content on SERPs.
 This includes keyword research and placement, link building, and social media marketing.

 Based on its name, social media marketing is the process of promoting a website through various social networks like Facebook, Twitter, Google+, LinkedIn, Pinterest and more.

 The main difference between SEO and SEM is the amount of marketing effort that goes into SEM.
-SEM is a big umbrella that usually involves SEO, but what sets it apart is its focus on paid advertising through pay-per-click, Google AdWords, and display ads you see on various sites as you browse the internet.
+SEM is a big umbrella that usually involves SEO, but what sets it apart is its focus on paid advertising through pay-per-click, Google Ads (Formerly Google AdWords), and display ads you see on various sites as you browse the internet.

 Other important aspects of Internet marketing:

 It is a marketing practice wherein a business pays an online retailer, ecommerce site or blog for each visitor or sales that these websites make for their brand.

 This refers to advertisement banners that are displayed on other websites or blogs to boost traffic for their own content.
 This, in turn, can increase product awareness.